Contamination: Environmental contamination

 In environmental chemistry, the term "contamination" is in some cases virtually equivalent to pollution, where the main interest is the harm done on a large scale to humans, organisms, or environments.
 An environmental contaminant may be chemical in nature, though it may also be a biological (pathogenic bacteria, virus, invasive species) or physical (energy) agent.
 Environmental monitoring is one mechanism available to scientists to detect contamination activities early before they become too detrimental.

 Agricultural contamination

 Another type of environmental contaminant can be found in the form of genetically modified organisms (GMOs), specifically when they come in contact with organic agriculture.
 This sort of contamination can result in the decertification of a farm.
 This sort of contamination can at times be difficult to control, necessitating mechanisms for compensating farmers where there has been contamination by GMOs.
 A Parliamentary Inquiry in Western Australia considered a range of options for compensating farmers whose farms had been contaminated by GMOs but ultimately settled on recommending no action.

 Food, beverage, and pharmaceutical contamination

-In food chemistry and medicinal chemistry, the term "contamination" is used to describe harmful intrusions, such as the presence of toxins or pathogens in food or pharmaceutical drugs.
+In food chemistry and medicinal chemistry, the term "contamination" is used to describe harmful intrusions, such as the presence of toxins or pathogens in food or medications.
 Another important concept is cross-contamination, which refers to the unintentional transfer of contaminants between samples, surfaces, or environments, potentially causing misleading results or safety hazards.